Mester-Oxdan/OXDAN-WEBSITE/README.md

 creating this console only because of studying coding in 2023, but then it became a project where Author created his first program.
 Thanks!

-If you will need parts of this project or anything about it, you must run/have:
+<b>If you will need parts of this project or anything about it, you must run/have:</b>

 PHP 7.4 or higher